 Meet a FullSouler: Serena Meghji

 Hi, I’m Serena.
-I’m a Health Studies at the University of Waterloo and will be entering my fourth and final year upon returning from Uganda.
+I’m a Health Studies student at the University of Waterloo and will be entering my fourth and final year upon returning from Uganda.
 Until then, I will be working as FullSoul’s Public Health intern.
 Much of my work will relate to monitoring and evaluation of the Maternal Health Project during its implementation.
 This basically means that I will work alongside our stakeholders in order to better understand the activities of the program as they unfold.
 I am super excited to have arrived during a phase of the project, where I get to observe firsthand the culmination of all the hard work and dedication that has been invested by the FullSoul team to reach this point.

 Fun Fact: My family is of East African descent.
 Both of my parents were born in Tanzania and immigrated to Canada as children.
 They have travelled back many times.
 I have only been once when I was just 8 years old.
 I’m happy to now be living in a country that is so close to where my family comes from and doing work to benefit mothers and babies who are not so far removed from my own origins.